crwdns2915892:0crwdne2915892:0

 -

-Two of the screws are hidden by rubber caps along the rubber rest of the device.
-Use tweezers to get them out.
+Use tweezers to get two of the screws are hidden by rubber caps along the rubber rest of the device out.

 -